Ask the Doctor: ‘I have just been diagnosed with breast cancer — what can I expect next?’

-Answer from Professor Catherine Kelly is a Consultant Medical Oncologist at Mater Private Network, Dublin.
+Answer from Professor Catherine Kelly, a Consultant Medical Oncologist at Mater Private Network, Dublin.

-Some other questions the team will be trying to answer to determine what type of treatment you will need will be; ‘how big is the lump? or ‘how big is the abnormal area on the mammogram’, ‘do the lymph nodes under your arm have any cancer cells in them?’.
+Some other questions the team will be trying to answer to determine what type of treatment you will need will be; ‘How big is the lump? or ‘How big is the abnormal area on the mammogram’, ‘Do the lymph nodes under your arm have any cancer cells in them?’.
 Some patients will need to have a scan of their body to see if there is breast cancer anywhere else.
-Not all patients need a body scan, especially if the the cancer is small and hasn’t spread to the lymph nodes.
+Not all patients need a body scan, especially if the cancer is small and hasn’t spread to the lymph nodes.
 We can work out the ‘stage’ of the cancer by understanding its size and if it is anywhere else in the body.

 It is reassuring to know that most patients will have early-stage breast cancer.
-This means the cancer is just in the breast and or lymph nodes under their arm.
+This means the cancer is just in the breast and/or lymph nodes under the arm.
 A small proportion of patients will be found to have cancer that has travelled from the breast and lymph nodes to other parts of the body.
 These patients have metastatic breast cancer and sometimes people call this stage IV or secondary breast cancer.

 Once your doctor knows the stage and type of cancer you have, treatment will vary depending on your needs.
 Some patients will have surgery, radiation.
 Others will need to see a medical oncologist.
-The medical oncologist’s job is to work out if the patients needs any type of chemotherapy or if they needs to take a hormone tablet.
+The medical oncologist’s job is to work out if the patients need any type of chemotherapy or if they need to take a hormone tablet.

 For patients with triple-negative breast cancer, most will require chemotherapy.
 This tends to be given before surgery so we can work out how sensitive the cancer cells are to the treatment.
 For more than half of these patients, the chemotherapy kills the cancer.
 When these patients have surgery, the breast cancer cannot be seen, just the ‘tumour bed’ which is the place where the tumour had been.
 We call this a pathological complete response, and this means all of the tumour in the breast and lymph nodes has been eradicated.